-My son is getting married in September and I found a beautiful black dress at Nordstrom.
-The dress is simple and has a nice bolero jacket covering the strapless floor-length gown.
+My son is getting married in September and I found a beautiful black dress that is simple and has a nice bolero jacket covering the strapless floor-length gown.
 There’s some rhinestone embellishment at the empire waist but otherwise the dress is tailored and elegant.

 My problem: when people ask what I am wearing, they are shocked when I tell them the dress is BLACK.
 I thought the old rules of not wearing black to a wedding no longer apply.
 I asked the bride if she minds my wearing black — and she totally approves of it.
 That said, I don’t want to offend the guests or send the wrong message at the wedding.
 So should I shop for another dress??